 Introduction to Stock Market

-The stock market, also known as the equity market, is where the purchase and sale of securities occur through exchanges or over-the-counter.
 The Indian Securities Contracts (Regulation) Act of 1956 defines the Stock Exchange as “An association, organization or body of individuals, whether incorporated or not, established to assist, regulate and control business in buying, selling and dealing securities.”

-Understand the stock market
+Understand the Stock Market

 Before we understand the stock market, let’s see what a stock means.
 A stock is a share of ownership in a company.
 The stock market forms an essential constituent of the capital market.
 It provides a common platform for the investors and corporations – the investors get a part of ownership in the company and make money through the dividends, and can sell the stocks at a premium called a capital gain; on the other hand, the companies get access to the capital required to run the business.
-Stocks are mainly traded through exchanges.
+Stocks are mainly a traded through exchanges.
 Today, most stock market trades are executed electronically, and the stocks are not available in physical form but electronically.
 This market is monitored by a market regulator, who designs a framework and lays down specific rules and policies within which this market operates.

 - Secondary market: Here, investors sell their securities to other investors for cash, which helps maintain the market’s liquidity.